 What insects make noise at night?

-There are three prominent nocturnal insects that produce soothing night-time sounds, sounds that can lull you into a peaceful slumber.
-These are crickets, katydids and cicadas.
+There are three prominent nocturnal insects that produce soothing night-time sounds: crickets, katydids and cicadas.
 The gentle chirping of crickets, the melodic serenades of katydids and the rhythmic buzzing of cicadas in the distance can create a calming ambiance that helps individuals relax and fall asleep.

 Crickets: The chirping sounds they make